analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 <h3 id="90-macro">Sony FE 90mm f/2.8 Macro G OSS</h3>

 As most of this guide has made clear, the FE system is more about quality than it is about quantity.
-It will come as no surprise, then, that the **[Sony FE 90mm f/2.8 Macro G OSS](http://www.amazon.com/gp/product/B00U29GNEG/?tag=analogsens-20)** is currently the only 1st-party macro lens for the system.
-And hopefully, the fact that it’s an optically superb lens shouldn’t come as a surprise, either.
+It will come as no surprise, then, that the **[Sony FE 90mm f/2.8 Macro G OSS](http://www.amazon.com/gp/product/B00U29GNEG/?tag=analogsens-20)** is one of only two available macro lenses for the system — the other one being the recently announced and significantly cheaper **[Sony FE 50mm f/2.8 Macro](https://www.amazon.com/Sony-SEL50M28-Frame-E-mount-Black/dp/B01LC8GMV4/?tag=analogsens-20)**.

 With a maximum magnification rate of 1:1, the Sony 90mm is a true macro lens.
 As befitting a G-series lens — Sony’s branding for their premium line of lenses — it also has an all-metal body, weather sealing, and for the first time in a Full Frame macro lens, optical image stabilization (called Optical SteadyShot by Sony, or simply OSS) built right into the lens.
-So whether you own one of the 1st-generation α7-series cameras, or the current 2nd-generation models with IBIS, you’ll be able to get sharp, crisp shots handheld, which is a huge win for macro shooters.
+So whether you own one of the 1st-generation α7-series cameras, or a later model with 5-axis SteadyShot in the body, you’ll be able to get sharp, crisp shots handheld, which is a huge win for macro shooters.

 <img src="https://c1.staticflickr.com/2/1696/24061123240_1bf7c9311b_o.jpg" width="500"/>